-Smoked Leg of Lamb for your next family gathering.
-I teamed up with Oklahoma Joe’s to bring you a simple, yet delicious centerpiece option for your upcoming holiday gatherings!
-Seasoned with my Lemon Chili Rye seasoning and smoked on the Oklahoma Joe’s Bronco Drum Smoker, this leg of lamb turned out incredible.
-It’s tender, juicy, smokey and has the perfect tang from the seasoning.
-I paired it with a creamy dijon sauce and it was out of this world delicious!
+Smoked Leg of Lamb is a delicious cut of meat that would be perfect for your next family gathering.
+I teamed up with Oklahoma Joe’s to bring you a simple but delicious centerpiece option for your upcoming holiday gatherings!
+Seasoned with my Lemon Chili Rye seasoning and then smoked on the Oklahoma Joe’s Bronco Drum Smoker, this leg of lamb turned out incredible.
+It’s tender, juicy, smokey, and has the perfect tang from the seasoning.
+I paired it with a creamy Dijon sauce, and it was out-of-this-world delicious!

 Smoked Leg of Lamb getting placed on the smoker.